-EUTR defines Operators as those companies which place timber products in the EU market for the first time.
-For example, operators are importers, retailers or manufacturers that directly import wood based products, and forest managers that supply timber from an EU based forest.
+EUTR defines Operators as those companies that place timber products in the EU market for the first time.
+For example, operators are importers, retailers or manufacturers that directly import wood-based products, and forest managers that supply timber from an EU based forest.

 It is Operators that are responsible under EUTR to ensure that no illegal timber enters the supply chain.

 Traders are those that buy and/or sell wood-based products that were already placed in the EU market (by an Operator).

 Operators must develop and implement a Due Diligence System including three key elements: Information on product name, species, country of origin and quantity, a Risk Assessment to determine the likelihood that the product comes from an illegal source and Risk Mitigation to ensure that illegally harvested material is removed from the supply chain, by exclusion or by working with the supplier more closely.